-When you SSH in from a phone, you don't want to do a lot of typing to resume where you left off before your network connection dropped.
+When you SSH in from a phone, you don't want to do a lot of typing to resume where you left off before your network connection dropped. kvik may qualify for this prize with pin(1).

 dmenu-bar for the i3-like rio replacement with useful info 30 euros configuration-file based customization of the i3-like rio replacement and dmenu-like bar 20 euros games/md Sega CD support \$5